 How to Make it

-–Fire Roast the tomatoes!
+– Fire Roast the tomatoes!
 Place tomatoes directly on top of a high flame and let them char each side for a few minutes.
 Remove them from the stove and place them on a plate.
 DO NOT remove the charred skins.
+(This is key to bringing incredibly flavor to this vegan tortilla soup!)

 I love serving this with fresh avocado slices, and it would also be lovely with tortilla chips, of course.

-I hope you love this Vegan Tortilla Soup as much as my family and I do.
+I hope you love this Roasted Tomato Tortilla Soup as much as my family and I do.

 More comforting vegan soup recipes: